avipars/pwn-to-own/SNIPPETS.md

 # Useful snippets

-Make sure to understand before running as well as chanign usernames, directories where relevant
+Make sure to understand before running as well as changing usernames, directories where relevant

 ### Backup